Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: General Discussion and Conclusion

-The introduction of conversational agents---specifically voice assistants powered by LLMs---marks a shift in the interaction paradigm and has the potential to reshape how specialists use sleep diaries in BSM.
+\am{The introduction of conversational agents---specifically voice assistants powered by LLMs---represents a shift in the interaction paradigm for sleep diary intake and data analytics.
+Conversational agents offer an alternative method of diary collection that may have potential to reduce patient burden, support richer contextual capture, make specialist analysis more efficient and complement existing clinical workflows, as expressed by specialists.}